oasdflkjo/denkovi/readme.md

 ## Contributing

-If you discover improvements or board variants, contributions are welcome.
+If you discover improvements or board variants, PRs are welcome.
-Please submit a pull request or open an issue.

 ---